Shopify/polaris/src/components/ResourceList/README.md

 </div>

 Usually each list item contains the same content elements.
 When a particular resource is in a noteworthy state, additional content can be shown even though it’s not displayed with other items.
 For example, merchants can add a customer note on the customer’s details page.
-This is information the merchant took time to write down, and it’s worth surfacing in the list.
+This is information merchants took time to write down, so it’s worth surfacing in the list.

 Unlike a customer’s name, we want to show this customer note only if it’s present.
 A good way to display conditional content in a resource list item is to use the exception list component (coming soon).